VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * If you need any help regarding creating a Mesehub account or opening an issue, feel free to ask on the Discord / Matrix server or the IRC channel.

+The link to the mesehub registration page is: https://git.minetest.land/user/sign_up (It appears to sometimes get lost on the page itsself)

 ### Reporting bugs
 * A bug is an unintended behavior or, in the worst case, a crash.